SumoLogic/sumologic-documentation/docs/send-data/opentelemetry-collector/data-source-configurations/collect-metrics.md

 id: collect-metrics
 title: Collect Metrics
 sidebar_label: Collect Metrics
-description: Learn how to collecting metrics
+description: Learn how to collect metrics using the Sumo Logic OpenTelemetry Collector.
 ---

 Sumo Logic Distribution for OpenTelemetry Collector provides various receivers for metrics collection.
 The full list of them is available in [our repository].